 Four wheel drive indicator (if equipped): Illuminates when four-wheel drive is engaged.

-4x4
+Solid illumination indicates 4x4 system is locked.
+Blinking indicator indicates system has been disabled or requires service.

-Anti-theft system: Flashes when the Securilock® Passive Anti-theft System has been activated.
+Anti-theft system: Flashes when the Securilock[®] Passive Anti-theft System has been activated.